claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 #### SQS Dead letter Queue
 A **Dead Letter Queue (DLQ)** in Amazon **SQS (Simple Queue Service)** is a specialized type of queue used to store messages that have failed to be processed successfully after a certain number of attempts.
 It is essentially a mechanism for handling and isolating problematic messages that cannot be processed by the consumer for some reason.

+- After the `MaximumReceives` threshold is exceeded, the message goes into the DLQ
+- **Redrive to Source** - once the bug in the consumer has been resolved, messages in the DLQ can be sent back to the queue (original queue or a custom queue) for processing
+- Prevents resource wastage
+- Recommended to set a high retention period for DLQ (14 days)

 ![[Pasted image 20241019174040.png]]
 #### Configurations

-- **Access Policy:** Allows you to grant other principals permission to the SQS Queue.
+- **Access Policy(resource based policy):** Allows you to grant other principals permission to the SQS Queue.
-- **Message Metadata:** allows you to attach metadata to messages
 - **Message Visibility Timeout:** is a period of time message will be invisible after they are read/consumed by an application to avoid being read and processed by other applications. **Default is 30 second**
 - **Delay Queues:** let you postpone the delivery of new messages to consumers for a number of second when your app needs more time.
 Message remain invisible to consumers for the duration of the delay period.
+- **Short vs Long Polling:** Polling is the method by which we retrive messages from the queues

+|                 | **Short Polling (default)**                                                    | **Long Polling**                                                        |
+| --------------- | ------------------------------------------------------------------------------ | ----------------------------------------------------------------------- |
+| **Description** | Returns messages immediately, even if the message queue being polled is empty. | Waits until message arrives in queue or till long poll timeout expires. |
+| **Use-Case**    | When you need a message **right away**                                         | When you need to **save money** by reducing how often you poll          |
 - **Message Timers:** let you specify an initial invisibility period for an individual message when sending to the queue
 - **Temporary Queues:** Let you specify an initial invisibility period for an individual message when sending to the queue.
 Don't support timers on individual message
 - **ABAC**: Is an authorization process that defines permissions based on tags that are attached to users aqnd AWS resources.
 Use tag and aliases.
-- **Short vs Long Polling:** Polling is the method by which we retrive messages from the queues

-|                 | **Short Polling (default)**                                                    | **Long Polling**                                                        |
-| --------------- | ------------------------------------------------------------------------------ | ----------------------------------------------------------------------- |
-| **Description** | Returns messages immediately, even if the message queue being polled is empty. | Waits until message arrives in queue or till long poll timeout expires. |
-| **Use-Case**    | When you need a message **right away**                                         | When you need to **save money** by reducing how often you poll          |
-#### Dead Letter Queue (DLQ)

-- An SQS queue used to store failing to be processed messages in another queue
+- **Message Metadata:** allows you to attach metadata to messages
-- After the `MaximumReceives` threshold is exceeded, the message goes into the DLQ
-- **Redrive to Source** - once the bug in the consumer has been resolved, messages in the DLQ can be sent back to the queue (original queue or a custom queue) for processing
-- Prevents resource wastage
-- Recommended to set a high retention period for DLQ (14 days)
 ### SQS vs SNS
 https://www.youtube.com/watch?v=mXk0MNjlO7A&ab_channel=BeABetterDev
 https://www.youtube.com/watch?v=RoKAEzdcr7k&ab_channel=BeABetterDev
 ## Amazon MQ
 Amazon MQ is a managed message broker service for [Apache ActiveMQ](https://activemq.apache.org/) and [RabbitMQ](https://www.rabbitmq.com/).
 A **_message broker_** enables software applications and components to communicate using various programming languages, operating systems, and formal messaging protocols through either topic or queue event destinations.

 - Supporta vari tipi di protocolli: **AMQP,MQTT,STOMP**